- Division of Fisheries and Wildlife

 - Tips for Anglers: Fishing is allowed during this time with a valid fishing license.
 Anglers are reminded to take precautions to prevent the spread of COVID-19.
 Maintain a distance of at least 6 feet from others and wash your hands frequently.
 Avoid congregating in parking areas, on boat ramps, or along the shore.
 Don't share a boat unless it is large enough to allow for social distancing.
 Find a fishing spot close to home; avoid crowded areas and have a back-up plan if your usual spot is crowded.
 If you need ideas, use our fishing map to find places to fish near you!

 - Information for Hunters: Hunting seasons will continue as planned this fall.
-Hunters can get up-to-date information on fall hunting announcements and guidance by visiting mass.gov/fallhunt2020 This page will be updated with harvest reporting instructions as information becomes available.
+Hunters can get up-to-date information on fall hunting announcements and guidance by visiting mass.gov/fallhunt2020.
+Hunters are strongly encouraged to use MassFishHunt for online harvest reporting.